Room-10/Q-ball/README.md

 Setup
 -----

-You will need VTK 7.x with Python 3.x bindings, llvm-config (included in llvm devel packages) and gcc-c++.
+The recommended (and tested) setup is based on Ubuntu 16.04 with CUDA 8.0 or newer.
+In that case, the following lines will do:

+    sudo apt install -y python3 python3-venv python3.5-dev llvm-dev g++

-    # setting up a virtual environment
+    # set up a virtual environment
     python3 -m venv env
     source ./env/bin/activate
     pip install --upgrade pip